 I get universities not preparing students for the working world, but I’m hearing the MBA schools are also found wanting!
 I’m really surprised with that one.

-Click below for a short video about Janes’ Maximiser Course:
+Click this link for a short video about Janes’ Maximiser Course:

 You can also check out my interviews with

 James host of The Graduate Job Podcast who shares the top tips from over 70+ episodes